Primitivity, Uniform Minimality and State Complexity of Boolean Operations: Main Results

 \bpf \bm{(\ref{cd:trs})}: Recall that a group is \e{simple} if it has no non-trivial proper normal subgroups.
 Hence if $G$ is a transitive simple group, then the only non-trivial normal subgroup of $G$ is $G$ itself.
+Similarly, the only non-trivial normal subgroup of $G'$ is $G'$ itself.
 Thus the conditions of Theorem \ref{thm:dissimilar} hold.

-\bm{(\ref{cd:trp})} Suppose $G$ is primitive.
+\bm{(\ref{cd:trp})} Suppose $G$ and $G'$ are primitive.
 It is an easy exercise in group theory to show that all non-trivial normal subgroups of a primitive group are transitive (e.g., see~\cite[Theorem 1.6A]{DiMo96}).
 Thus the conditions of Theorem \ref{thm:dissimilar} hold in this case.